 But the 1970s now saw a frenzy of experimental home bread-making, often incorporating a range of ‘healthy’ additional ingredients which could (as I well remember) produce a loaf having the weight and consistency of lead, and leaving little appetite for anything else.

 Wholegrain and gluten-free breads, as well as loaves made from less popular grains, made an appearance on the high street, on their way to more mainstream popularity.

 Time, research and technological progress have tempered some of the initial excesses, but the enthusiasm for more nutritious and tastier bread has not diminished.
 Home bakers and artisan bakeries now abound, and cultural diversity has brought an exciting range of new breads onto the scene, from naan to simit, pitta to focaccia.

 With the advent of the internet, communities of bread-makers now share their tips online, and organisations such as The Fresh Loaf, the Real Bread Campaign and our local Brockwell Bake provide a wealth of techniques and background information.
-(If you are confused about the different kinds of white, brown, whole wheat and wholemeal bread, you’re not alone.
-Try this website for a quick rundown.)

 At Brixton Windmill, where our volunteer millers, working on a stalwart modular machine that is over 100 years old, produce a fine stone-ground wholemeal flour, we don’t (yet) claim to have the secret of superior breadmaking.

 So if you are looking for the perfect recipe, please use your loaf to find one – and let us know the result!